dotnet/csharpstandard/standard/lexical-structure.md

 SLASH    : '/' ;
 ```

 Although these are lexer rules, these names are spelled in all-uppercase letters to distinguish them from ordinary lexer rule names.
-These rules are also written on a single line.

 The *Input* production defines the lexical structure of a C# compilation unit.